 What happens to the content on the site once the Retention policy is disabled/deleted?

-Assuming there are no other Retention policies in effect, the content on the site, including the PHL will remain and the PHL will no longer be updated for a 30-day grace period.
-After this grace period, the PHL content will follow normal Recycle bin processing from that point.
+Assuming there are no other Retention policies in effect, the content on the site, including the PHL content will remain and the PHL will no longer be updated for a 30-day grace period.
+After this grace period, the PHL content will follow normal Recycle bin processing from that point. (going to the second-stage recycle bin)

 What is the recommended way to remove a Retention policy?